Discover spectacular hiking trails and scenic coastline in Iceland, a land where the primeval forces of volcanoes and

-Today we venture into the Icelandic highlands for a day of hiking and soaking in a hot river, whose soothing waters are heated by gases and magma from deep beneath the Earth’s crust.
-The highland roads are unpaved, and if conditons permit, we take the fjallabak (literally, “route behind the mountains”) to Landmannalaugar, an area of multicolored rhyolite mountains and hot springs.
-Along the way, there may be time to hike into the volcanic rift of Eldjá, through a landscape of moss-covered boulders.
-At Landmannalaugar, there are additional hiking opportunities, as well as the option to soak in a natural hot river before enjoying a picnic lunch.
+Today we venture into the Icelandic highlands for a day of hiking.
+The highland roads are unpaved, and if conditions permit, we take the fjallabak (literally, “route behind the mountains”) to Landmannalaugar, an area of multicolored rhyolite mountains and hot springs.
+Along the way, there may be time to hike into the volcanic rift of Eldgjá, through a landscape of moss-covered boulders to the Ófærufoss waterfall.
+At Landmannalaugar, we find one of the largest geothermal fields in Iceland.

 Gullfoss and Geysir; transfer to Snaefellsnes Peninsula

 This morning we explore some of Iceland’s most well known sites beginning with Gullfoss, or the “golden falls.”
 This impressive cascade drops over a series of tiers into the Hvitá canyon, and its volume of water makes it one of the largest falls in Iceland.
 From Gulfoss, we continue a short drive to the “Great Geysir,” believed to have been created around the end of the 13th century when a series of strong earthquakes shook the Haukadalur Valley.

 Upon arrival at the Snaefellsnes Peninsula, we check into our hotel, located in a traditional fishing village along the coast.
-Tonight you are free to enjoy dinner on your own, and your guide will be happy to make suggestions.
+This evening, we enjoy traditional Icelandic fare at a favorite local restaurant.

 Hotel Egilsen, Stykkisholmur

 Hike – easy to moderate, 2-3 hours; approximately 4 miles.

 Tonight, we enjoy a final celebratory dinner and toast our adventure in the Land of Fire and Ice.